 Cackle Fruit – Hen’s Eggs.
 Use in a sentence: Aye, let’s get an order of cackle fruit.

 Chase Gun – A cannon at the front or bow of the ship.
 Use in a sentence: We should fire the chase gun across her bow and see what she does.

 A Clap of Thunder – A strong alcoholic drink.
 Use in a sentence: Blimey, that Long Island Iced Tea was a clap of thunder.

 Cleave Him to the Brisket – To cut someone savagely across the chest.
 Use in a sentence: He treated that girl so badly, I wanted to cleave him to the brisket.

 Coffer – A chest full of treasure.
-Use in a sentence: A coffer for another beer!
+Use in a sentence: A coffer for a leg of lamb.